copyhackers/airstory-wp/readme.txt

 == Upgrade Notice ==

+= 1.1.5 =
+Fixes cases where the Airstory application was unable to communicate with WordPress.

 = 1.1.4 =
 Improved support for accented and non-Latin characters, along with better error handling when connecting to Airstory.